North Dakota

 Encryption Safe Harbor

 If personal information is encrypted or rendered unreadable or unusable through any method or technology, the data does not meet the definition of "personal information" under the statute.
-This means that a breach involving only properly encrypted data does not trigger notification obligations.
+A breach involving only properly encrypted data does not trigger notification obligations.
 This encryption safe harbor gives businesses a strong incentive to encrypt personal information at rest and in transit.

 Notification Requirements to Consumers